Kombucha: health elixir or hype? We've got the lowdown on the popular drink that has shifted from the health set to the mainstream.

-However, some people might find it a bit strong on an empty stomach and a few people have reported mild nausea after drinking kombucha first thing in the morning.
-If you experience this effect, eat a little bit before you drink your kombucha (but not too much).
+However, some people might find it a bit strong on an empty stomach and a few people have reported mild nausea after drinking kombucha first thing in the morning but eating a little bit before you drink your kombucha (but not too much) can help.

 Does kombucha cure hangovers?

 One of the most popular times to drink kombucha is in the morning after a big night out and many people report that Kombucha aids hangover recovery.

 Kombucha is lightly caffeinated drink which will definitely help regulate your blood sugar and help you feel more like yourself again when you have been rough on your body the night before.
 The shot of probiotics will can help you recover, as alcohol contains a lot of unprocessed sugars and too much alcohol consumption without enough water intake will make you feel queasy.